calypsonet/keyple-java-demo-remote/client/android/README.md

 * Reseting a ticketing application (clear titles, only for demo purpose)

 A reader with a SAM connected to device running the server is, for now, mandatory.

-## Keyple plugins
-To interact with applets, this demo relies on following Android's Keyple plugins:

-* 'keyple-android-plugin-nfc': Used when 'Contactless support' is chosen at demo's launch.
-This plugin uses native Android NFC reader's library and is available for any android smartphone.

-* 'keyple-android-plugin-omapi': Used when 'SIM Card' is chosen at demo's launch.
-This plugin uses native Android OMAPI reader's library and is available for any android smartphone.

-* (Work in progress) 'keyple-android-plugin-wizway': Used when 'Embedded Secure Element' is chosen at demo's launch.
-This plugin uses Wizway platform to provide access to the eSE.

 ## Calypso applications
 This demo evolves to provide wide Calypso applet support.
 For now this demo can support: